-- Exterior doors must be 1 3⁄4" high durability, insulated (such as steel or fiberglass) and meet the requirements of the Georgia State Minimum Standard Codes (with Georgia Amendments). - All primary entries must either be within a breezeway or have a minimum roof covering of 3 feet deep by 5 feet wide, including a corresponding porch or concrete pad. - Exterior doors for fully accessible units must include spring hinges. - Windows and door glazing must be in accordance with Appendix I, Threshold Criteria, BUILDING SUSTAINABLITY, Qualified Allocation Plan. - Wood windows are not permitted. - Windows must not be located within a shower surround area or over shower units. - Install a continuous bead of silicone caulk behind all nail fins before installing new windows per manufacturer's specifications. - Skylights, windows and locations, sizes and operable panels must meet the requirements of the Georgia State Minimum Standard Codes (with Georgia Amendments).
+- 1. Exterior doors must be 1 3/4" high durability, insulated (such as steel or fiberglass) and meet the requirements of the Georgia State Minimum Standard Codes (with Georgia Amendments). - 2.
+All primary entries must either be within a breezeway or have a minimum roof covering of 3 feet deep by 5 feet wide, including a corresponding porch or concrete pad. - 3.
+Exterior doors for fully accessible units must include spring hinges. - 4.
+Windows and door glazing must meet the requirements of the Georgia State Minimum Standard Codes (with Georgia Amendments). - 5.
+Wood windows and exterior entry doors are not permitted. - 6.
+Windows must not be located within a shower surround area or over shower units. - 7.
+Install a continuous bead of silicone caulk behind all nail fins before installing new windows per manufacturer's specifications. - 8.
+Skylights, windows and locations, sizes and operable panels must meet the requirements of the Georgia State Minimum Standard Codes (with Georgia Amendments).